Educational Requirements

 - High earning potential and career growth.

-- Intellectual stimulation from complex problem-solving.
+- Intellectual stimulation and problem-solving.

-- Opportunity to work in dynamic financial markets.
+- Opportunity to work in finance.

-- Significant impact on firm's financial stability.
+- Contribute to financial stability.

-- Continuous learning and professional development.
+- Continuous learning and development.

-- Opportunities for global exposure and travel.
+- Opportunities for advancement.

 Cons

-- Responsibility for significant financial decisions.
+- Responsibility for large financial risks.